Please make sure to read the College of Medicine Lecture Recording Policies, found on the UGME Policy pages.

 Files of type M4V won't work by default in Windows Media Player, but you can install a codec that might let you do so.
 While I have not tried this, others have successfully.
 If you do download a codec to install, make sure to do it from a (generally more) reliable source such as download.cnet.com.
 Renaming the file extension to .MP4 instead of .M4V may also work.

 You should be able to play the downloaded files with Quicktime or a media player such as VLC.
 If you have one of those players installed right-click on the file (ctrl click on Mac) - you should be able to tell it to open with whatever application you choose, and tell it to open all files like this with this application in the future.

 Each of these links below should give you the most current version, tailored to your computer OS, with an option to find earlier versions.
 All are available for Windows and Mac, and some for Linux as well.

 http://videolan.org/ - Standalone media player VLC.
-People have reported having trouble with the very newest version on Windows 7 for the recordings in room 106.
-I was able to successfully use an earlier one - v 1.1.9 - but each OS is different, so you may need to try it and see.
-I have the latest version on my Mac running OS 10.9 and it worked fine.
+People have occasionally reported having trouble with one version or another but each OS is different, so you may need to try it and see.
+Some people might have to use an earlier version, depending on what OS you have.

 http://www.apple.com/quicktime/download/ - Quicktime